 Why the Southwest?

-There are few places in the United States that are still as wild and demanding as the Southwest.
-Elk, bear, wolves and deer roam wild across the forests; hawks and eagles populate the skies; the desert is home to coyotes, lizards and snakes.
+Mr. Howie realized that there were few places in the United States still as wild and demanding as the Southwest.
+Elk, bear, wolves and deer roamed in wild packs across the forests; hawks and eagles populated the skies; the desert was home to coyotes, lizards, snakes and more.

 The plan is to leave civilization behind and spend the months of July and August in remote and generally unknown regions of the Southwest; to establish temporary camps in sagebrush, pinon, and big timber and at ruin sites, deserted mining towns, and alpine lakes; to investigate the fauna, flora, and geology of each territory; to set a standard of camping which will be a satisfaction to ourselves, and a model to others; to live a physically vigorous life, with a taste of the hardships which the early explorers expected.
 From this it will be understood that the expedition is not a sightseeing trip nor a deluxe dude ranch.